TOLOSAT/flight-software/README.md

 In order for each feature to be independent of the others at the time of development but to fit together at the time of compilation we have chosen the following framework:
 - TAPAS's features are contained in separate folders.
 - TAPAS is based on a set of Makefiles which are responsible for compiling each of the codes and assembling them.
-These Makefiles are grouped in the conf folder except for the main Makefile which is located at the root.
+These Makefiles are grouped in the gen folder except for the main Makefile which is located at the root.
 - No IDE will be used to guarantee the evolution of the code and its porting to several targets and to avoid version compatibility problems.
 - A docker containing the compiler and debugger has been created to guarantee the stability of the code and its reproducibility on several machines.
 - We chose the arm-none-eabi-gcc compiler version 10.3.1, the debugger is based on gdb-multiarch version 12.1 and on openocd version 0.11.0.